AbiGMe/fullstack-graphql-react-starter-kit/README.md

 ## Project structure

-The project has 4 sub-projects to handle all the functionalities of the project.
+The project has 4 sub-projects to handle all the functionalities of the project. you can see below

 - [Backend](https://github.com/canopas/omniDashboard/tree/main/backend) - Contains GraphQL APIs
 - [React Admin](https://github.com/canopas/omniDashboard/tree/main/react-admin) - Admin panel to manage data